cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 ## Enumerations

-Some variables belong to a small, defined set; that is they can have exactly one of a list of values.
+Some variables belong to a small, **closed** set; that is they can have exactly one of a list of values.
 The `enum` type and its closely related `enum class` type each define a set of (integer) values which a variable is permitted to have.

 Think of a complete pack of playing cards: each card has a suit and rank.
-Considering the rank first of all, this is how it can be represented and defined:
+Considering the rank first of all, here is how it can be represented and defined in C++:

 ```cpp
 enum Rank : unsigned short { ace = 1, two, three, four, five, six, seven, eight, nine, ten, jack, queen, king, none = 99 };
 ```

 The name of this type is `Rank`, by convention for a user-defined type this is in *SentenceCase*.
 Following the colon `:` is the *underlying type*; this **must** be a built-in integer type (`char` is also allowed) and defaults to `int` if not specified.
 Since we have specified `unsigned short` we can assign values from `0` to `65535` (most likely, however strictly speaking this is implementation dependent).
 Then, within curly braces are a list of comma-separated *enumerators*, each of which can optionally have values specified.
-We have set `ace = 1` instead of relying on the default value of zero for the first enumerator because it allows the internal value and representation to be the same.
-Subsequent enumerators take the next available value.
+We have set `ace = 1` instead of relying on the default value of zero for the first enumerator because it allows both the internal value and its conceptual representation to be the same; although this is not mandatory it is good programming style.
+Subsequent enumerators take the next sequentially available value.

 A variable of type `enum` (also known as *plain* enum), such as `Rank` above, can be initialized from any of the enumerators listed in its definition.
 However, care should be taken not to assign values not in its enumeration set; this includes default-initialization if zero is not one of the enumerators: